Neo-Zeng/hugo-site/content/publication/journal-article/index.md

 ---

 {{% callout note %}}
-% Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.%
+{{% Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.%}}
 {{% /callout %}}

 {{% callout note %}}
-% Create your slides in Markdown - click the *Slides* button to check out the example. %
+{{% Create your slides in Markdown - click the *Slides* button to check out the example. %}}
 {{% /callout %}}

-% Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/). %
+{{% Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/). %}}